Exploit0xfffff/Jobsforfreshers/README.md

 - **Notification System:**
   - Keep users informed about potential job matches, examination results, and other relevant activities.

-let's decrease the time for hr's automate our skills to ai
+let's decrease the time for hr. give the correct candadite to hr :)